-Admission is competitive and considers the academic qualifications of applicants, as well as the capacity of each program for the semester of admission.
-Students admitted to the University who fail to register for classes by the end of the Drop/Add period for the semester of admission will have their admission cancelled and their admission file will no longer be kept.
-Students who have had their admission cancelled and who wish to attend Qatar University in a future semester will need to re-apply for admission, submitting all required documents again.
-Re-admission applicants must satisfy all QU graduate admission requirements for the semester of intended admission, and must submit all appropriate application materials and supporting documents to the Admissions Department by the admission deadline.
-Graduate students who have been academically dismissed from Qatar University may seek re-admission if they meet current admission requirements.
+Admission to QU is competitive and considers the academic qualifications of applicants, as well as the capacity of each program for the semester of admission.
+Students admitted to Qatar University who fail to register for classes by the end of the Add/Drop period for the semester of their admission are considered no-show students, resulting in their admission being revoked and their admission file destroyed.
+No-show students who wish to attend Qatar University in a future semester will need to re-apply for admission and submit all required documents again.